menu

 The Delver/Dryad Debate

-An interesting question with this deck is whether to include Delver of Secrets // Delver of Secrets.
+An interesting question with this deck is whether to include Delver of Secrets.
 With 26 instants and sorceries, including Serum Visions, the deck easily has enough juice to transform the creature reliably.
 But in this list, I've foregone Delver in favor of [tippy title="Gnarlwood Dryad" width="330" height="330"]gnarlroot dryad[/tippy].
 Both creatures are Bolt magnets whose corpses contribute to delirium against interactive strategies, but they truly shine against Modern's linear decks---and each option in its own way.

 Dryad does a couple of novel things in this shell.
 For one, he shores up aggressive matchups.
 Temur Traverse is a much more midrange-focused deck than Temur Delver, meaning its late-game dwarfs that of many aggro decks.
 When you've got Goyfs, Snapcasters, and walking Cruises, you tend to wish your Delvers were removal spells against decks like Zoo and Burn.
 Gnarlwood at least trades with a creature, and he outright walls others, like Kird Ape and Goblin Guide.